Travel to Oaxaca, Mexico (A Mega Backpacking Guide)

 Day of the Dead is actually a series of celebrations across a few days around the time of Halloween each year.
-It is a time for families and friends to come together in honour of a passed loved one.
-Many will drink, eat and play music at the grave of the loved-ones and rather than be sombre, people celebrate the life of those who have since passed.
+It is a time for families and friends to come together in honor of a passed loved one.
+Many will drink, eat and play music at the grave of their loved ones and rather than be somber, people celebrate the life of those who have since passed.

 READ MORE: My Day of the Dead in Oaxaca

 Oaxaca City (known to locals as Oaxaca de Juarez) is a place rich with traditional culture, brightly colored houses, dramatic mountainscapes, delicious foods, and mezcal – a smokey, fiery liquor that I think makes margaritas taste soooo much better!

 The population of Oaxaca City is 300,050 (as of 2014), made up of the largest percentage of indigenous peoples after the Yucatan.
 The Zapotecs and the Mixtecs were the most advanced in the region at the time of the Spanish conquest, but several cultures flourished from as far back as 2000 BC.

 Nowadays, visiting Oaxaca City is a cultural affair, with pre-colonial ruins, churches, and beautiful artwork and textiles created today.
 If you’re looking for ‘traditional’ Mexico – Oaxaca is where you can find it!